 Your willingness to ask for referrals from previous clients can heavily impact your ability to win over new ones.
-Remember: you aren’t just limited to your raving fans.
+Remember: you aren’t just limited to your slam-dunk raving fans.

 Reach out to clients you have worked with and had a great relationship, but didn’t ultimately buy.
-These are the potential clients who weren’t able to move forward with your agency due to timing or budget.
+These are the potential clients who weren’t able to move forward with your firm due to timing or budget.

 Reach out to points of contact who’ve recently transitioned to a new company but can provide insight into the right person to contact at their new or former company.

 Consider going old school and sending out handwritten thank you notes to your clients with a few copies of your business card—one for them and one to pass on to a friend.
-These personalised touches can go a long way in an increasingly digital world.
+These personalized touches can go a long way in an increasingly digital world.